DETAILED ACTION

 Regarding claim 11, Ball et al. discloses the flexible projections are formed from different material than the flexible array body (“The array projections may be biologically resorbable over time into surrounding tissue.
 The array projections may include a lubricant coating, an anti-inflammatory coating, and/or a therapeutic pharmaceutical coating.”
 [0010]).

-Regarding claims 21 and 23, Ball et al. discloses a cochlear implant, comprising: a housing 108; an antenna within the housing (“external signal processing stage 111 into a digital data format… for transmission into a receiver processor in an implant housing 108” [0004]; receipt of the transmission of digital data from 111 by 108 inherently requires an antenna as is well known in the art of cochlear systems); a stimulation processor within the housing ([0004]); an electrode array 110, 401, operably coupled to the stimulation processor ([0004]), including a flexible array body including a basal region (fig. 1, 4a-b), a plurality of electrically conductive contacts 405 on the flexible array body, and a plurality of flexible projections 403 that extend outwardly from the flexible array body (fig. 4b), and that each include a base end and a tip end (fig. 4b; “the array projections 403 may be small diameter angled pointed barb projections having soft silicone elastomer tips that bend back as the electrode array 401 is inserted into target tissue, as shown for example, in FIG. 4B” [0020]).
+Regarding claims 21 and 23, Ball et al. discloses a cochlear implant, comprising: a housing 108; an antenna within the housing (“external signal processing stage 111 into a digital data format… for transmission into a receiver processor in an implant housing 108” [0004]; receipt of the transmission of digital data from 111 by 108 inherently requires an antenna as is well known in the art of cochlear systems); a stimulation processor within the housing ([0004]); and a cochlear lead including an electrode array 110, 401, operably coupled to the stimulation processor ([0004]) and including a flexible array body including a basal region (fig. 1, 4a-b), a plurality of electrically conductive contacts 405 on the flexible array body, and a plurality of flexible projections 403 that extend outwardly from the flexible array body (fig. 4b), and that each include a base end and a tip end (fig. 4b; “the array projections 403 may be small diameter angled pointed barb projections having soft silicone elastomer tips that bend back as the electrode array 401 is inserted into target tissue, as shown for example, in FIG. 4B” [0020]).

-Ball et al. does not expressly disclose a handle associated with the basal region, a vibration device that is located within the handle, wherein the flexible projections are configured such that vibration of the flexible array body by the vibration device results in the generation of asymmetric frictional forces between the projection tip ends and cochlear tissue that move the flexible array body in an apical direction.
+Ball et al. does not expressly disclose the electrode array further includes a handle associated with the basal region, a vibration device that is located within the handle, wherein the flexible projections are configured such that vibration of the flexible array body by the vibration device results in the generation of asymmetric frictional forces between the projection tip ends and cochlear tissue that move the flexible array body in an apical direction.
 Sieber et al. teaches a handle 120 for associating with a basal region of a flexible array body of an electrode carrier of a cochlear implant 106 (fig. 7), a vibration device 124 that is located within the handle (fig. 2), the vibration of the flexible array body by the vibration device results in the generation of asymmetric frictional forces between the flexible array body and adjacent cochlear tissue (“The frequency and amplitude of the vibrations produced by the vibration generator 124 are preferably chosen such that the oscillations produced in the electrode carrier help to overcome the friction effects and obstacles encountered when inserting the electrode carrier into the cochlea” [0027]) that move the flexible array body in an apical direction (“the instrument 120 may be configured so that the vibrations generated impart an axial motion to the housing 122 (as shown by the double-sided arrow), which may cause the electrode carrier 106 to move forward (as shown by the arrow) with a constant, incremental movement” [0034]).
-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Ball et al. to incorporate a handle associated with the basal region, with the vibration device located within the handle, wherein vibration of the flexible array body by the vibration device results in generation of asymmetric frictional forces between the flexible array body and the cochlear tissue that move the flexible array body in an apical direction as taught by Sieber et al. in order to promote “a constant, slow and atraumatic insertion process” ([0034]).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Ball et al. to incorporate a handle associated with the basal region into the cochlear lead, with the vibration device located within the handle, wherein vibration of the flexible array body by the vibration device results in generation of asymmetric frictional forces between the flexible array body and the cochlear tissue that move the flexible array body in an apical direction as taught by Sieber et al. in order to promote “a constant, slow and atraumatic insertion process” ([0034]).
 Furthermore, the incorporation of the teachings of Sieber et al. into Ball et al. would result in the claimed limitation of, “the generation of asymmetric frictional forces between the projection tip ends and cochlear tissue that move the flexible array body in an apical direction” as one of ordinary skill in the art before the effective filing date of the claimed invention would find it obvious that given the structural relationship of the flexible array body and the flexible projections of Ball et al., the vibrations imparted on the flexible array body would translate through to the projection tip ends, resulting in the same generation of asymmetrical frictional forces between the projection tip ends and the cochlear tissue.
 One of ordinary skill in the art would also find it obvious that the disclosed structure of the flexible projections having angled pointed barb projections having soft silicone elastomer tips that bend back as the electrode array is inserted into target tissue would also allow for the vibration of the flexible array body by the vibration device resulting in moving in an apical direction and implanting further into the cochlea.

 Regarding claim 22, Ball et al. discloses at least some of the flexible projections define an acute angle with the flexible array body (fig. 4c).